 "Operation: S.A.T.U.R.N." which features a robotic Rainbow Monkey named "Ramon 4" (short for Rainbow Monkeys 4-Ever) that was rejected by kids for being "too ugly" and was sent to outer space... so he steals all the other Rainbow Monkeys from kids.
 Numbuh Three (who is a BIG fan of Rainbow Monkeys) cannot believe that there is a Rainbow Monkey that nobody loves... so she hugs him showing that he is loved and he lets all the other Rainbow Monkeys go.
 Awww....

-Numbuh Four:(comes out with an umbrella due to the sky raining Rainbow Monkeys) Well, I hope you're [Numbuh Three] happy!
+Numbuh Four:(comes out with an umbrella)) Great: now it's raining Rainbow Monkeys!
+Well, I hope you're [Numbuh Three] happy, now!
 Numbuh Three:(gazing at the moon) I am... and so is Ramon...

 Numbuh Five: Forget it!
 If "Mr. Uno" wants to act like a jerk for the rest of his life, Numbuh Five say, "Let him!"
 Numbuh Three:Numbuh Five, how can you be so mean?!
 You call Numbuh One selfish, but you won't even help him!
 Numbuh Five: Numbuh Three!... beat Attacking the Delightful Children wouldn't be easy.
 Numbuh Three: We don't care.
 Numbuh Five: We don't even have any of our 2x4 technology weapons.
 Numbuh Two: We'll come up with something.
 Numbuh Five: We may be turned into adultsourselves.
 Numbuh Four: No one's a kid forever.
 Numbuh Five: All right, then — Kids Next Door, Battle Stations!